distributedlife/sat-collisions/README.md

 ## Useful Vector Functions

-All of these functions return new vectors and do not modify the supplied vectors.
+These functions return new vectors and without modifying the supplied vectors.

 - **sub** (v1, v2) - subtract v2 from v1 and return the new vector
 - **add** (v1, v2) - add v2 to v1 and return the new vector